JayAgra/bearTracks/backend/php-as-backend.md

 ## Uploading and starting

 Upload `submit.php` and `data.db` to your webserver.
-Secure it if you would like.
+Rename `TEAMKEYHERE` on line 2 to whatever you would like the form password to be.
+If you do not want one, delete the entire if statement.

 ## Updating the frontend